 “One of the many benefits of our integrated network is that we’re able to consistently collaborate across all our resorts to share progress and learnings,” said Kate Wilson, senior director of sustainability at Vail Resorts.
-“In fact, some of our upcoming investments, like lift heater controls at our Colorado resorts, are thanks to the energy efficiency successes we saw last year at Park City Mountain.
-With 37 owned and operated resorts, we have an incredible opportunity to make a major, measurable impact on climate change through the industry-leading commitments we’ve made.”
+“In fact, some of our upcoming investments, like lift heater controls at Beaver Creek, are thanks to the energy efficiency successes we saw last year at Park City Mountain.
+With now 40 owned and operated resorts, we have an incredible opportunity to make a major, measurable impact on climate change through the industry-leading commitments we’ve made.”

 The $3.6 million in energy efficiency projects will be implemented in 2022.
 Highlights include: